A step by step guide to choosing the best Galapagos cruise

 Decide your budget

-While browsing through the cruise option, take a look at the prices.
-On Liveaboard.com you can see on the top left the average price per day and in the cruise detail the total of the cruise.
+While browsing through the cruise options, take a look at the prices.
+On Liveaboard.com, you can see on the top left the average price per day, and in the cruise detail, the total of the cruise.
 But if you click on the cabin options, you can check the availability and price of each cabin.
-Please keep in mind that the availability is not in real-time, so it’s better if you can select a few cruises in order of preference and check with the operator the real availability.

 Decide the length of the trip

-Based on your budget and the time you have you can decide how long you want to be on a cruise in the Galapagos Islands.
+Based on your budget and the time you have, you can decide how long you want to be on a cruise in the Galapagos Islands.

 Use the filters

-You can use the left sidebar option to filter out the parameter you have decided so that you can further narrow down the search and get less overwhelmed when deciding.
+You can use the left sidebar option to filter out the parameter you have decided so that you can further narrow down the search and get less overwhelmed when determining.
 Let the system decide for you based on your requirements.

 How to use filters on Liveaboard.com to narrow down your search